lucazulian/csharp-pokedex/README.md

 ## How to use
 TODO

-## Improvements / Missing parts / Bugs
+## Improvements / Missing parts
-TODO
+- [ ] add distributed cache in order to avoid unnecessary requests and to speed up hypothetical workload;
+- [ ] add tracing system for complete application observability;
+- [ ] add rate limiting in order to avoid excessive 3rd part systems workload;